Escape the ties of daily life

 Price £4,100 all inclusive

 Chatham – Suffolk Coasts – Southwold – Whitby – Farne Islands (Holy Island) – Eastern Scotland – Lossiemouth – Fairisle – Shetland – Orkney – North and West Coasts of Scotland – Oban – Western Isles (Skye, Hebrides, Rhum, Mull, Staffa, Iona, Jura, Islay and many more) – Northern Ireland – Bangor (Co Down) – Isle of Man – Dublin (Howth) – Wicklow – Skomer Island – Milford Haven – Isles of Scilly – Penzance – Helford River – Brittany (Morlaix, Treguier) – Channel Islands (Guernsey, Sark) – Jersey (St Helier) – Alderney – Cherbourg – Honfleur – Dieppe – Boulogne – Chatham.
-See full details of every leg in the table above – Crews 3 to 8.
+See full details of every leg (Crews 3 to 8) in the adventure itinerary.

 Sail Around Britain 2 – Total 47 days aboard